nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 * Note available drop bag locations on the [aid station](#aid-stations) chart.
 * Please keep your drop bags reasonable in size.
 * You must label drop bags with your name and race number.
-Do this at home so you don’t have to worry about it on race morning.
-Duct tape and a Sharpie marker work well.
 Unmarked bags will not be delivered to the aid station.
+* We give you your number at check-in on race morning.
+We provide markers at check-in.
+If you want to prep your bags at home, we recommend writing your name on your bag and/or fixing a piece of duct tape to your bag and using a Sharpie marker to write on the tape.
-* At the race start location, place your clearly marked bags by the signs for each aid station, and we will deliver them to those aid stations.
+* At the race start location, place your clearly marked bags by the signs for the aid station and the finish line, and we will deliver them to the appropriate place.
-* We will return your drop bags to the finish.
+* We will return your drop bags to the finish line.

 ## Crew access: